enku/gentoo-build-publisher/docs/how-to-install.md

 Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).

-This documents how to install Gentoo Build Publisher (GBP) on a single Gentoo virtual machine (or physical machine if you have one to spare).
+This documents how to install Gentoo Build Publisher (GBP) on a single Gentoo virtual machine (or physical machine or perhaps `systemd-nspawn` container).
 There are other ways of installing Gentoo Build Publisher (bare metal, containers, multiple machines, distros other than Gentoo, etc.) however installing on a single virtual machine is the easiest to document.

 ## Install Gentoo on a virtual machine.